mathieucarbou/YaSolR/README.md

 # Documentation

-Please look at the website and manual for more information about how to flash.
+Please look at the manual in the website to know which firmware to download and flash.

 👉 Website: [https://yasolr.carbou.me/](https://yasolr.carbou.me/)